Cranberry Sauce

 To me, Cranberry Sauce has one main function on your Thanksgiving plate: To cut the richness of everything else.
 It might be the only recipe on the table not made with butter!
 It’s one of the few, if only, cold recipes on the dinner menu, too.

-My grandma always made her cranberry sauce with orange juice, and I think it’s an idea worth sharing.
-The orange juice is sweet against the tart cranberries, but it’s a simple contrast that doesn’t feel unexpected.
+My grandma always made her cranberry sauce with fresh orange juice, and I think it’s an idea worth sharing.
+The orange juice will taste sweet against the tart flavors of the cranberries, but it’s a simple contrast that doesn’t feel unexpected.

 The recipe itself is just 5 ingredients (including water and salt), and it only takes about 10 minutes on the stove.
 You can make it a few days before so it’s ready and waiting, or make it 3 months in advance and stash it in the freezer.